Real-Time Dam Levels

 Ecological & Recreational Context

 The surrounding catchment of Maroondah also supports diverse local flora and fauna.
 When capacity allows, Maroondah becomes a hub for regional tourism and water sports.
-Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.
+However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact